philipegabriel12/ShopApp/README.md

 Not yet --> A simple yet fully functional full-stack e-commerce project, built with Postgres, Express, React and Node.

-It's also my first project.
+It's also my first project as a web developer.

 ## Setup locally